So many to choose from!

 - After you get your plants home, be sure to keep them watered, especially if you can’t plant them right away.
 We water small transplants in 4″ pots and cell packs at least once a day, especially if it’s hot and sunny.
 Of course, less water is required in cloudy, cool conditions.
 Right before you plant them, be sure they’re moist.

 - Early in the season while the soil is still warm, you can still plant with Osmocote.
 However, later in the winter months, use Calcium Nitrate to feed your plants, especially if the foliage of your pansies turns a reddish color.
 Remember, you’re planting for spring color, though on warm days through the winter you should also have some blooms.
-Try some of Annie Haven’s Compost Tea this year, too!

 - Water your bed thoroughly after planting, and keep it watered while your transplants are getting their feet settled in their new home.
 Take care not to overwater, though, especially as the temperatures cool down going into the winter months.